Jim Blackburn (politician)

-Theodore "Jim" Blackburn (born 2 July 1943) is an American politician serving as a Republican member of the Wyoming House of Representatives representing District 42 since January 5, 2015.
+Theodore "Jim" Blackburn (born 2 July 1943) is an American politician who served as a Republican member of the Wyoming House of Representatives representing District 42 from January 5, 2015 to January 2, 2023.

 Elections

 2010

 Blackburn challenged incumbent Republican Representative Pete Illoway in the Republican primary and lost, 58% to 42%.

 2014

 After incumbent Republican Representative Lynn Hutchings retired to run for the Wyoming Senate, Blackburn announced his candidacy.
 He defeated Tom Jones in the Republican primary with 55% of the vote.
 Blackburn defeated Democrat Gary Datus in the general election, 66% to 34%.

 2016

 Blackburn ran unopposed for the Republican nomination, and defeated Democrat Juliet Daniels in the general election with 68.3% of the vote.